glaforge/glaforge.github.io/content/posts/2024/10/04/a-gemini-and-gemma-tokenizer-in-java.md

 ---
 title: "A Gemini and Gemma tokenizer in Java"
 date: 2024-10-04T15:41:10+02:00
+image: /img/gemini/robot-chef-knife.jpg
 tags:
   - java
   - large-language-models
   - machine-learning
   - langchain4j
   - generative-ai
 ---

 It's always interesting to know _how the sausage is made_, don't you think?